wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'will summon gusts to split your party',
     'can open portals to the sky',
     'freeze everything',
-    'are hidden behind flying rocks',
+    'hidden behind flying rocks',
     'vaporize mineral matter that gets too close', 'hide in clouds',
     'augment air magic',
     'attract Air Elementals',
     'create blizzards around them',
     'carried by the wind',
+    'belonging to the pasha',

   ];